Spencerfar/aging-damagerepair/README.md

 ```

 # Datasets
 Three different mice datasets are used, from https://doi.org/10.1093/gerona/gly219, https://doi.org/10.1093/gerona/glab297, and https://doi.org/10.1038/s41467-020-18446-0.
 Dataset 3 is freely available from https://github.com/SinclairLab/frailty.
+The authors of the other papers should be contacted to request access to mouse datasets 1 and 2.

 Human data from the English Longitudinal Study of Aging are used, which can be accessed here https://www.elsa-project.ac.uk/accessing-elsa-data by registering.
-We use waves 1-9.
+We use waves 1-9 from edition 31.

 The code used to clean and pre-process these datasets is available in clean_datasets/.